NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Squad Tactics.md

 You are adept at working with your allies to surround an enemy.
-If an enemy is within reach of you and at least two of your allies, that enemy is [[Conditions/Off-Guard|Off-Guard]] to you.
+If an enemy is within reach of you and at least two of your allies, that enemy is [[Off-Guard|Off-Guard]] to you.

 *Source: Pathfinder Player Core 2*
 *ORC*